Anger over arrests in Myanmar at anti-coup protests

 The state-run Global New Light of Myanmar newspaper said thousands of people had joined pro-military demonstrations in parts of Myanmar on Friday.
 Reuters was not immediately able to verify the report.

-The junta remitted the sentences of more than 23,000 prisoners on Friday, saying the move was consistent with "establishing a new democratic state with peace, development and discipline" and would "please the public".
-(Reporting by Reuters staff; Writing by Matthew Tostevin; Editing by William Mallard)
+The junta remitted the sentences of more than 23,000 prisoners on Friday, saying the move was consistent with “establishing a new democratic state with peace, development and discipline” and would “please the public”.
+Reuters